-It’s easy to understand why this park is such a popular spot with tourist buses that often stop here for unique photo opportunities.
+It’s easy to understand why this park is such a popular spot with tourist buses that often stop there for unique photo opportunities.

 8. Rodney Reserve

-From Military Road, turn left into Weonga Road or Blake Street in order to get back on to the Federation Cliff walking track.
+From Military Road, turn left into Weonga Road or Blake Street to return to the Federation Cliff walking track.

-This is the north point of Rodney Reserve, which flows into Raleigh Reserve towards the south.
+This is the northern point of Rodney Reserve, which flows into Raleigh Reserve towards the south.

-Near the cliffs in Rodney Reserve you can find a full-size replica of an eight-element radio antenna that was built in 1951.
-It has an informative plaque in front of it which explains the interesting history behind it.
+Near the cliffs in Rodney Reserve, you can find a full-size replica of an eight-element radio antenna that was built in 1951.
+It has an informative plaque in front of it explaining its interesting history.

 9. Raleigh Reserve

-Continue walking through the park heading south, and enjoy the 80-metre high sandstone cliffs at Raleigh Reserve, revealing millions of years of earth’s geological history.
+Continue walking through the park heading south, and check out the 80-metre high sandstone cliffs at Raleigh Reserve, revealing millions of years of earth’s geological history.

-And that’s it, you have made it the end of the Federation Cliff Walk!
+And that’s it, you have made it to the end of the Federation Cliff Walk.

-You now have the option to walk back to Watsons Bay, to catch a bus back to where you started, or to continue the walk south to North Bondi and Bondi Beach.
+You now have the option to walk back to Watsons Bay, catch a bus back to where you started, or continue the walk south to North Bondi and Bondi Beach.